Maxhem2/foodie/README.md

-# ToDoListApp
+# Foodie

-ToDoList App using FastAPI and MongoDB on the backend and ReactJS on the frontend.
+Food managment App using FastAPI and MongoDB on the backend and ReactJS on the frontend.

 <hr>